AriFordsham/GHCWiki/darcs-evaluation.md

 - (Unknown: suitability of command set?)
 - No rebase, though this is being added as part of the Summer of Code
 - Need to run a special server to be able to clone over HTTP
+- Some suggestion that you may get performance problems on OS X due to the pervasive use of hardlinks, which HFS+ supports poorly (see [ http://weblogs.mozillazine.org/jst/archives/2007/02/more_on_distributed_vcs_perfor.html](http://weblogs.mozillazine.org/jst/archives/2007/02/more_on_distributed_vcs_perfor.html))

 #### Darcs vs Mercurial Overview